carkopf/starter-hugo-academic/content/home/about.md

 active: true
 author: admin
 ---
 Here is some information about my background.
+I like math.